kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 ![azure devops builds](/img/blog/azure-pipelines-scaler/jobs-builds.png)

-KEDA will create a job for each pending job in the queue for the specified agent pool.
+KEDA will create a Kubernetes job for each pending job in the queue for the specified agent pool.

 ```sh
 $ kubectl get pods